mingxuan-he/eth-fee-time-series/README.md

 Blockchain transactions data features both large volume and high velocity.
 Ethereum, for example, generates 7200 blocks documenting ~1 million new public transactions every day.
 Because of this big and always-on character, traditional social scientific methods are inadequate for analyzing this dataset.

-**In this project, I build a large-scale computing and machine learning pipeline using AWS and PySpark to conduct time series modeling for transaction fees on the Ethereum blockchain**.
+**In this project, I build a large-scale computing and machine learning pipeline using AWS and PySpark ML to conduct time series modeling for transaction fees on the Ethereum blockchain**.
 Large-scale and cloud computing tools enable me to analyze this immense dataset in a timely and cost-effective manner.
 I use AWS's EMR clusters to provide scalable computing power, and the PySpark framework for leveraging distributed processing capabilities and reproducibility.

 This project is a milestone towards my thesis research, which focuses on **dynamic economic modeling for optimal cryptoeconomic policies**.
 In particular, the time series model parameters estimated here will enter my calibration process for a larger model on the macro-cryptoeconomy, and help dynamically optimizing protocol policies in the form of staking and burning (more details on [my personal website](https://sites.google.com/view/mingxuanhe/projects?authuser=0#h.7d9csc2ft4uk)).